krzychb/OnlineHumidifier/6-Chart/readme.md

 In case of issues check on Serial Monitor what messages are shown – especially what is the reply from Emoncms after JSON command is sent.
 If command is properly formatted and includes a valid API key, the reply will be just ``` ok ```.
 Otherwise you should see specific error codes.
 A handy way to you can troubleshoot is to prepare JSON command in text editor, paste it to a web browser and check what reply is returned.

-If JSON string is correctly formated, then you should see response as below:
+If JSON string is correctly formatted, then you should see response as below:

 ![JSON string phrased correctly](pictures/JSON-returned-ok.png)